 While most visitors flock to the northern hubs of the Great Barrier Reef, the Southern Great Barrier Reef offers some of the most sustainable travel destinations with low-impact experiences.
 Lady Elliot Island, an eco-resort powered by renewable energy, is a haven for manta rays and marine life.
 Just a short distance away, Lady Musgrave Island provides an unspoiled setting for glamping and eco-friendly tours.

 Bundaberg, the main port for this region, achieved sustainable destination certification in 2023.
 The Mon Repos turtle education centre enhances local conservation efforts, while Taribelang Bunda Tours offers Indigenous-guided experiences showcasing traditional sustainability practices.
-By exploring the Southern Great Barrier Reef, visitors contribute to preserving one of the most sustainable travel destinations on the planet.
+A Great Barrier Reef trip offers more than just breathtaking views—it allows visitors to actively contribute to the conservation of one of the planet’s most incredible tourist places.
+As a prime example of sustainable travel and tourism, exploring the Southern Great Barrier Reef supports efforts to preserve this natural wonder, making it a top choice for those committed to sustainable travel.

 7. Panama, Central America